nclandrei/nclandrei.github.io/about.md

 title: About
 ---

-Hello!
-I'm Andrei-Mihai Nicolae, a senior programmer from Bucharest, Romania.
-I am primarily building web applications, with a deep passion for Clojure(script) and Ruby (on Rails).
+My name is Andrei-Mihai Nicolae and I'm a software engineer from Bucharest, Romania.
+I enjoy building applications that make a real difference, whether that's helping businesses grow or improving people's lives through technology.

-I also have extensive experience with Javascript, Go, Java, React and Angular.
+I specialize in Ruby on Rails, React, Python, and Clojure, but I'm always eager to explore new technologies.
+I've also worked extensively with JavaScript, Go, Java, and Angular.

-Aside from programming, I love music and playing the piano, Baduk, writing, reading, playing tennis and football, doing carpentry and photography.

-I'm currently working remotely as a senior programmer at Carta.
+I'm currently a Staff Engineer at Carta.

-You can always say hi at [hello@anicolae.ro](mailto:hello@anicolae.ro)!
+I'd love to connect!
+Feel free to reach out at [hello@anicolae.ro](mailto:hello@anicolae.ro).